kontent-ai/gatsby-packages/site/README.md

 ### Image transformation

-There are various ways to render an image in your site.
+There are various ways to render an image on your site.
 The best solution is to use [Kontent Image transformation API](https://docs.kontent.ai/reference/image-transformation) API for simple scenarios and [@rshackleton/gatsby-transformer-kontent-image](https://www.gatsbyjs.org/packages/@rshackleton/gatsby-transformer-kontent-image/) for more complex ones, because it allows to use full power of [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) support.

 > See the ["author page"](./src/pages/author.js) as a showcase, how you could render the profile photo different way ([live preview](https://kontent-gatsby-packages.netlify.app/author)).